devnchill/AOC/2015/day5/question.md

---- Day 5: Doesn't He Have Intern-Elves For This? ---Santa needs help figuring out which strings in his text file are naughty or nice.
+--- Day 5: Doesn't He Have Intern-Elves For This? --- Santa needs help figuring out which strings in his text file are naughty or nice.
 A nice string is one with all of the following properties:

 It contains at least three vowels (aeiou only), like aei, xazegov, or aeiouaeiouaeiou.